David Sillar: Alexander Tait

-Tait's "Poems and Songs" were published in 1790 and like Sillar's have achieved little or no acclaim.
+Poems and Songs by Alexander Tait was published in 1790 and like Sillar's have achieved little or no acclaim.

 Buchanites

 On behalf of Mrs Stewart of Afton Lodge he attended two meetings held by the Buchanites and took notes on their beliefs and practices for which he was at first challenged by Mr Whyte, however upon inspection it was accepted that the notes were fair and accurate.
 A link exists here with Robert Burns who had knowledge of the Buchanites and one Jean Gardner, a disciple of the sect.

 Poetry

 In 1789 David published a volume of poetry titled 'Poems' that was 247 pages long, using Robert's printer, John Wilson of Kilmarnock and dedicated to Hugh Montgomery, Esq of Skelmorlie.
 He was assisted in the sale of his poems by his friend who wrote to him on 22 January 1790, enclosing £2 4S 0d from eleven subscribers to David's poems, a letter now in the possession of the Irvine Burns Club.
 Unfortunately the poems were mediocre and were not well received.
 Makinson comments that his poetry was ponderous, lacked humour and was somewhat coarse.
 It has been suggested that his later failure as a grocer in Irvine was in part related to the time he spent on composing poetry.